 I’m writing this article to tell you something that you might find shocking.

 Network Neutrality, the thing that we hold so dear, the foundation of the internet as we know it, may in fact be harmful for latency sensitive applications like games.

 Why?
 Please watch this video for an explanation (sound on):

-Now of course, saying that the internet doesn’t care about your game is a pretty strong accusation to make, so I’m going to back it up with some evidence.
+Now of course, saying the internet doesn’t care about your game is a pretty strong accusation, so I’m going to back it up with some evidence.

 First, anecdotal.
 Every multiplayer game I worked on, I spent years of my life working on the netcode, using every trick possible to hide packet loss and latency.
 Client side prediction to hide latency in player actions, lag compensation to avoid players needing to lead shots, bandwidth optimization to reduce the load on the network, redundancy to mitigate packet loss, custom UDP protocols to avoid head of line blocking…

 And despite all this effort, a significant portion of players would play my game and get bad network performance and there was literally nothing I could do about it.

 Just how bad does it get?
 Let’s take a look at the data…

 Here’s a screenshot from Thursday August 20th, 2020:

 1000+ players with 100ms or greater added latency courtesy of best effort delivery, one player with a whooping 730ms extra.
 Clearly, this is not a speed of light problem…